 The Office of Academic Support Services provides services and activities to promote student success and improve retention.
-Focusing most attention on the academic realm, it offers counseling, workshops and programs dealing with such topics as time management and study skills in order to help students improve academic skills and to master curricular requirements.
-The office also oversees the faculty advising for undergraduate students and peer tutor programs.
+Focusing most attention on the academic realm, it offers counseling, workshops and programs dealing with such topics as time management and study skills in order to help students improve academic performance and to master curricular requirements.
+The office also oversees the peer tutor program and faculty advising assignments for undergraduate students.